 First comes the goddess Enlaig the South-mother.
 She represents matriarchs both as women and as rulers.
-Her exact depiction changes from House to House.
+Her exact depiction changes from enclave to enclave.
 Sometimes robed, sometimes armored.
 Sometimes loving, sometimes wrathful.
 Always, she’s a tall, starkly beautiful woman grasping the long, heavy reaping spear reserved for Grast matriarchs and their immediate female family.

 The spear itself is a peculiarity.
 No surviving pre-war shrines to Enlai show her with it: more often three meters long than two, with a heavy single or double-edged blade at its head and an armor-crushing counterweight at its bottom.
 Most scholars believe it’s the inevitable result of the cultural shift in the Loar’s wake.
 What use a mother who lacks the strength to defend her children against such evils?